-- 4.26 Where a teacher against whom an allegation is made does not attend and is not represented at a panel hearing, the chair will: - request evidence that the Notice of Proceedings has been sent to the teacher in line with paragraph 4.10; and - enquire whether any reasons for the teacher's absence have been communicated to the Teaching Agency or the presenting officer. - 4.27 Where the panel is not satisfied that the details of paragraph 4.10 have been complied with, the panel will adjourn the hearing. - 4.28 Where the panel is satisfied that the details of paragraph 4.10 have been complied with, after taking into consideration any representations by the presenting officer and any written submissions made by or on behalf of the teacher, the panel may: - proceed with the hearing in the absence of the teacher; or - adjourn the hearing. - 4.29 Where the panel adjourns the hearing to another date, the next panel convened to hear the case may consist of members other than those who decided to adjourn the case.
+- 4.26 Where a teacher against whom an allegation is made does not attend and is not represented at a panel hearing, the chair will: - request evidence that the Notice of Proceedings has been sent to the teacher in line with paragraph 4.10; and - enquire whether any reasons for the teacher's absence have been communicated to the National College for Teaching & Leadership or the presenting officer. - 4.27 Where the panel is not satisfied that the details of paragraph 4.10 have been complied with, the panel will adjourn the hearing. - 4.28 Where the panel is satisfied that the details of paragraph 4.10 have been complied with, after taking into consideration any representations by the presenting officer and any written submissions made by or on behalf of the teacher, the panel may: - proceed with the hearing in the absence of the teacher; or - adjourn the hearing. - 4.29 Where the panel adjourns the hearing to another date, the next panel convened to hear the case may consist of members other than those who decided to adjourn the case.

-Postponements and adjournments
+Postponements and Adjournments

-- 4.30 Before the first day of a hearing for which a Notice of Proceedings has been served on the teacher in accordance with these Disciplinary Procedures, the Teaching Agency may postpone the hearing until such time and date as it thinks fit.
-This may be because further evidence has been submitted by the teacher or presenting officer, or some other reason. - 4.31 Where a hearing has commenced and is then adjourned to another date, the panel considering the matter may, prior to the adjourned date, adjourn the hearing further until such time and date as they think fit. - 4.32 No hearing will be postponed or adjourned unless both parties have been given a reasonable opportunity to make representations on the matter to the Teaching Agency or panel. - 4.33 Notice of a decision in relation to the postponement or adjournment of a hearing will be given to the teacher, with reasons for the decision.

-4.34 Where a hearing has been postponed or adjourned, the Teaching Agency will, as soon as is practicable, notify the parties of the time, date and place at which the hearing is to take place or to resume.
+- 4.30 Before the first day of a hearing for which a Notice of Proceedings has been served on the teacher in accordance with these Disciplinary Procedures, the National College for Teaching & Leadership may postpone the hearing until such time and date as it thinks fit.
+This may be because further evidence has been submitted by the teacher or presenting officer, or some other reason. - 4.31 Where a hearing has commenced and is then adjourned to another date, the panel considering the matter may, prior to the adjourned date, adjourn the hearing further until such time and date as they think fit. - 4.32 No hearing will be postponed or adjourned unless both parties have been given a reasonable opportunity to make representations on the matter to the National College for Teaching & Leadership or panel. - 4.33 Notice of a decision in relation to the postponement or adjournment of a hearing will be given to the teacher, with reasons for the decision. - 4.34 Where a hearing has been postponed or adjourned, the National College for Teaching & Leadership will, as soon as is practicable, notify the parties of the time, date and place at which the hearing is to take place or to resume.